-2.16 There are important social and economic problems that if not addressed will burden or delay efficiency or effectiveness of the climate adaptation practices in the field and capacity building skills in intended project beneficiaries.
-These include (a) general lack of capital, appropriate technical assistance and business focus in small farming systems; (b) crop performance profiles are too weak to access credit from the financial institutions and often farmers must show evidence of another source of collateral to access credit; (c) youth continue to show a preference for off-farm income generation and employment;(d) a lack of data on gender equality in agriculture.
-Data is often outdated.
-Available evidence points to gender-related barriers to participation in the sector;21 (e) farmer education programs and technological packages currently used by the DAFNC do not include CC adaptation practices; (f) there is insufficient coordination among the institutional resources in agriculture in the country such SALCC-Farm School and the DAFNC; (g) weak capacity for small farmers to increase participation in the vibrant agri-tourism farm tours through a mix of innovative and modern technologies; (h) a national land use policy with necessary provisions to protect agro-ecological zones is not available nor is a disaster management plan for agriculture, for prevention and mitigation of impacts on the farming systems and their populations.
+2.16 There are important social and economic problems that if not addressed, will burden or delay efficiency or effectiveness of the climate adaptation practices in the field and capacity building skills in intended project beneficiaries.
+These include (a) general lack of capital, appropriate technical assistance and business focus in small farming systems; (b) weak crop performance profiles which impact access credit from the financial institutions through additional evidence of collateral being required of farmers to access credit; (c) continued preference of youth for off-farm income generation and employment; (d) a lack of data on gender equality in agriculture or outdated data where it exists.
+Available evidence points to gender-related barriers to participation in the sector; (e) exclusion of CC adaptation practices in farmer education programs and technological packages currently used by the DAFNC; (f) insufficient coordination among the institutions with the required resources in the agricultural sector, in the country such SALCC-Farm School and the DAFNC; (g) weak capacity of small farmers for increasing participation in the vibrant agri-tourism farm tours through a mix of innovative and modern technologies; (h) the absence a national land use policy with necessary provisions to protect agro-ecological zones and the absence of a disaster management plan for agriculture, for prevention and mitigation of impacts on the farming systems and their populations.